slashinfty/arduino-chess-clock/README.md

-# arduino-chess-clock
+# Flagged
-A simple chess clock driven by an Arduino Nano with TM1637 4-digit 7-segment displays
+A simple chess clock driven by an Arduino Nano with TM1637 4-digit 7-segment displays.

 ## Bill of Materials
 - 1x Arduino Nano